Malkverbena/cripter/README.md

 Generate the private key:

-openssl genrsa -out rsa_private_key.pem -aes256 4096
+openssl genrsa -traditional -out rsa_private_key.pem -aes256 4096

 Generate the public key:

 openssl rsa -in rsa_private_key.pem -pubout -out rsa_public_key.pem

+## Usage:
+You don't need instance hte module.
+All methods are static.
+There is a demo project on the folder.

 # Disclaimer